sagemath/trac_to_gh/Issue 5052.md

 # Issue 5052: preparser does not respect leading space in front of "load foo.sage"

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5052

 Original creator: ddrake